 2.6.4.
 Proof of Enrollment

-A school ID from the current year and the player’s name
+- A school ID from the current year that includes the player’s name

 Players may be suspended from play and prizing may be withheld from the team until proof of enrollment is provided.